Skip to navigation Skip to content

 • the pattern of care is not occurring in line with a court order, parenting plan or written agreement, but the circumstances do not meet the criteria for Disputed Care

-• recording the actual care that is occurring where the notifying person has reported circumstances that indicate a disputed care referral may be required, but the other person has not yet been contacted to investigate further
+• recording the actual care that is occurring where the notifying person has reported circumstances that indicate a disputed care referral may be needed, but the other person has not yet been contacted to investigate further

 Document any written care arrangements in the Care window, even if recording Actual care that is not occurring as per the care arrangement.
+Record the written care arrangement as ‘For Information’.

 Below 14% care + Read more ...